google/testrun/docs/get_started.md

    - Connect one USB Ethernet adapter to the internet source (e.g., router or switch) using an Ethernet cable.
    - Connect the other USB Ethernet adapter directly to the IoT device you want to test using an Ethernet cable.

+   **NOTE: Both adapters should be disabled in the host system.
+You can do this by going to Settings > Network**

 2. Start Testrun.